babashka/cli/README.md

 {:a "1", :b "2"}
 ```

-Functions that are annotated with `:babashka/cli` metadata can add coerce options:
+Use `:babashka/cli` metadata for coercions:

 ``` clojure
 (ns my-ns)